 If you are short on time, you can always take the short day tour that comprises of a visit to the floating village – Koh Touch on Koh Rong, snorkeling, bonfire, fishing, and swimming with plankton.

 One of the top things to do in Asia is island hopping in Thailand.
-With 1430 islands, there is not much stopping you from spending parts or your whole Thailand itinerary island hopping from one stunning place to another.
+With 1430 islands, there is not much stopping you from spending parts of your Thailand itinerary island hopping from one stunning place to another.

 Turquoise water, limestone islands, top snorkeling and diving spots, hidden caves, and friendly locals, what isn’t there to love about Thai islands!

-The popular tourist destination might be known for party islands like Phi Phi island, Koh Samui, or Phuket, though there is so much more to these islands.
+The popular tourist destinations might be known as party islands like Phi Phi island, Koh Samui, or Phuket, though there is so much more to these islands.
 Further, there are a lot of hidden gems in Thailand, like Koh Mook or Koh Ngai worth visiting for the adventure seeker.

 There are ferries going to the main islands, but if you want to go to more secluded islands, you might have to go by longtail boat, which just adds to the experience.

 Thailand is packed with temples and ancient sites.
-One that is really worth the visit is Ayutthaya, the old kingdom of Siam that thrived from the 1350s.
+One that is really worth your Thailand bucket list is Ayutthaya, the old kingdom of Siam that thrived from the 1350s.

 The UNESCO World Heritage site was once the largest city in the world but fell to the Burmese in 1767.
 Today you can still witness the ruins of the grandeur it once held in Ayutthaya Historical Park just north of the capital city, and a day trip there is one of the best things to do in Bangkok.